-Though you will have psoriasis for life, you don't need to let it control your life.
-You can take control by learning as much as you can about psoriasis and working with your doctor to create a treatment plan that works.
+Although there's no cure for psoriasis, you don't have to let it control your life.
+Take charge by learning as much as you can about the disease, and work with your doctor to create a treatment plan that brings relief.

 How Psoriasis Can Affect You

-Common psoriasis symptoms include patches of itchy, scaly, and sometimes inflamed skin called plaques.
-Though they can appear anywhere, you're most likely to get plaques on your:
+You may get patches of itchy, scaly, or inflamed skin called plaques.
+Though they can appear anywhere, you're most likely to get them on your:

 - Belly button

 You may also get pits in your fingernails and toenails.
 About half of people with active psoriasis do.
 Up to 30% also get psoriatic arthritis, which causes pain, swelling, and stiffness in and around your joints.

 Keep in mind that your experience may be very different from someone else's.
 There's a lot of variety in how severe the symptoms are.

 You don't have to let psoriasis affect your social life.
 It's important to keep your skin condition from hurting your self-esteem.
 So don't avoid dates, social events, or job interviews.
 If you feel like you're getting depressed, talk to your doctor or a counselor.